GraphicsMonster/LSTM-sentiment-analysis-model/README.md

 - Once the dependencies are installed you are ready to train the model and evaluate its performance.
 If you have your own data to train the model on, you can update the code in the model.py to refer to the location of your dataset on your local machine.
 Be sure to update the preprocessing steps accordingly!!

-- Run the model through the terminal
+- Train the model run this command in the terminal

+    `python train.py`

+- Once you've successfully trained the model, it will automatically be saved in the same directory with the name `model.pt`

+- Test the model on your own text data

-    `python model.py`
+    `python model_test.py`

 ## Contributing